MarEf/BookList/README.md

 REST API
 REACT JS
 axios (for HTTP requests)
+NetBeans 12.5 (As the IDE.
+If you see some NetBeans files/folders, this is why)

 ## To Run:
 To launch the application you have the eay way and the developer-way.
 After launching the application, use your browser to go to http://localhost:8080/